purplesyringa/PDPy11/README.md

 ```

-## How is PDPy11 better that other compilers?
+## How is PDPy11 better than other compilers?

 Any kind of label/constant relations are supported.
 For example: